 How to Get Your Loan Discharged?

 Under the settlement provisions, the University of Phoenix agreed to pay 191 million dollars for student loan forgiveness.
-This settlement was mainly focusing on loans that students owe to the UOP directly.
+This settlement mainly focuses on loans that students owe to the UOP directly.
 For federal student loans, there is a chance for students through BDAR, which we will discuss next.

 Under the Borrower’s Defense law, it is mentioned that in cases where the opposing side (university) did fraudulent things against the student, students have the right to use loan discharge.
-Violation of the rules, misinterpretation or misconduct, are all part of those fraudulent acts.
-In our case, which is based on the University of Phoenix, students have the right to file the BDAR claim and earn loan discharge.
-As the university provided private student loans to those students while assuring them that the higher education programs them are best, it is perfectly fine to note all those aspects in your BDAR application.
+Violation of the rules, misinterpretation, or misconduct are all part of those fraudulent acts.
+In our case, which is based on the University of Phoenix, students have the right to file the BDAR claim and earn a loan discharge.
+As the university provided private student loans to those students while assuring them that the higher education programs they chose were the best, it is perfectly fine to note all those aspects in your BDAR application.

 How to Effectively Support Your Claims in the BDAR Application?

-While you write your BDAR application, there are specific issues that you need to address.
+There are specific issues that you must address as you write your BDAR application.
 You need to clearly state that you only took the loan to attend the University of Phoenix.
 By doing so, the primary reason for your decision was mainly because the university misled you with their fraudulent marketing activities.
 In other words, conclude that you would never choose that university unless they made those falsified claims.
 You can show the instances where they

 - tricked you

 - mislead you with their false facts about success rates, etc.

 Keep an eye on this part because if you cannot manage to fully cover the issue in detail, your BDAR application will not be approved by the Department of Education.